13 effective ways to learn Spanish for adults: Learn a language without leaving home

 13. Binge on Spanish Netflix

-The most important thing when learning Spanish at home is…
+The most important thing when learning Spanish as an adult is…

 Build your confidence!
 I feel like I lost a huge amount of time lamenting my poor Spanish skills in Latin America and being too scared to practice with real people, when actually I had a far better understanding than most backpackers even from day one.
 I just needed to be confident enough to dive right in and not worry about getting stuff wrong.